-This resource centre is brought to you by the One Window Provincial Planning Service in collaboration with eight other provincial ministries and is designed to make it easier for you to:
+This resource centre is brought to you by the One Window Provincial Planning Service, a collaboration of seven provincial ministries.
+The resource centre is designed to make it easier for you to:

 An ecologically based plan established by the Ontario government to provide land use and resource management direction for the 190,000 hectares of land and water within the Moraine.